Cpl Ammon Lang

 Cpl Lang enjoys spending time with his wife, Kiri and their two young sons.
 They especially enjoy outdoor activities including camping.
 An avid car enthusiast, most weekends Ammon can be found working on cars for friends and family.
 He also enjoys hunting and woodworking and hopes to open a woodworking business building furniture in the future.

-Cpl Lang knows that a specially adapted home designed to meet his specific needs will make a big difference in his daily quality of life.
-He stated, “Leaving the military is scary, leaving it as a disabled veteran is terrifying…having an accessible house to call my home will give peace of mind to me and to my family.
+Cpl Lang is grateful to those who contributed to the building of his specially adapted home.
+He says, “Leaving the military is scary, leaving it as a disabled Veteran is terrifying…having an accessible house to call my home gives peace of mind to me and to my family.
 It truly warms my heart to see the amount of support and love our military receive; it makes me proud to be an American.”

 - Groundbreaking- April 27, 1963